 - Note shared_ptr is an option, not a must

 - if you don’t need a red-black tree container, but need sorting, binary_search, lower_bound etc — then you have flexibility.
 Simplest is a pointer to a global bool function.
 See https://bintanvictor.wordpress.com/2017/10/01/binary-search-in-sorted-vector-of-tick-pointer/

 This topic is worthwhile as it is about two high-value topics … threading + smart ptr

 At least 2 interviewers pointed out thread safety issues …

 - control block — shared by different club members.
 Any one club member, like global_instance could be a shared mutable object.
-Concurrent access the control block is managed by the shared_ptr implementation
+Concurrent access to the control block is internally managed by the shared_ptr implementation

 - pointee on heap — is shared mutable.
 If 2 threads call mutator methods on this object, you can hit race condition.